tbrowder/Mi6-Helper/README.md

 Special installation requirements
 ---------------------------------

-The user must install and have an account with `fez` to use this module.
+The user must install and have an account with `fez` to use this module to create a new module repository.

 DESCRIPTION
 ===========

 Note this module has changed significantly since the author has had much more experience using **App::Mi6**.
-For example, accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!
+For example, discovering that accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!

 **CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.